Tempted to Leave

 Often I was tempted to keep problems hidden, pretending, "All's right with my world."

-Yet as I mustered courage to open up, I noticed my honesty freed others to remove "my life's perfect" masks and share their heartaches.
+Yet as I mustered courage to open up, I noticed my honesty freed others to remove the "my life's perfect" masks and share their heartaches.
 This caused me to feel connected.

-Some people seemed uncomfortable when I bared my soul (maybe they didn't want to "catch" what I had) but most thanked me repeatedly for my transparency.
+Some people seemed uncomfortable when I bared my soul (maybe they didn't want to "catch" what I had), but most thanked me repeatedly for my transparency.

-Allow others to minister to you.
+Allow Others to Minister to You

 My honesty led to people offering me counsel, hugs, prayers, wisdom from the Word, and at times their tears.